gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 - Organized Smart India Hackathon as a part of SJCET Startup Bootcamp IEDC.
 - Hosted various events in college.
+- Worked as a Technical Officer at SJCET Startup Bootcamp IEDC
+- Currently working as Chief Financial Officer at SJCET Startup Bootcamp IEDC

 #### Networking:

 - Strong networking skills demonstrated through active participation summits and events.
-- I'm able to interact with people in a professional manner also expanding my network with people which might help me in future.
+- I'm able to interact with people in a professional manner also expanding my network with people by builfung a root connection with them with the help of technology.

 #### As a Top 100 Member: